MENU

 5 tips for getting on the first page of Google search

-Whether you’ve recently moved your business online or just started to notice that your website is pretty hard to find, you might be wondering how to get on the first page of Google.
-It’s no secret that webpages on the first page of search engine results pages (SERPS) get more website traffic than those who are not.
+It’s no secret that websites that show up on the first page of search engine results pages (SERPS) get more website traffic than those that do not.
 In fact, 75% of users never scroll past the first page of search results.
 In simple terms, this means that most businesses should not and cannot afford to skip SEO.

 Woman searching Google on laptop

-Like it or not, Google is an invaluable tool and is generally the first place that the majority of internet users turn to in order to find information, locations and businesses.
 As such, a good online presence fuelled by good SEO practices and strategy is key to capturing this traffic, convincing users to visit your website over your competitors and converting those visitors into paying customers.

 1. Perfect your user experience

 Each of Google’s most recent core algorithm updates relate to humans and their experience with search engines.
 For example, the recent focus on Core Web Vitals is centred around the user experience and making your website better for users.
-This tells us that Google values users above all else so providing a good user experience is key to ranking well in search engines.
-This could include:
+The ‘Helpful Content’ update aims to provide users with content that adds value and satisfies their expectations.

-• Improving page load times
+• Improving page load times to ensure swift and seamless navigation

 • Ensuring your website is mobile friendly as more than half of website traffic worldwide comes from mobile